milanwiedemann/asd123/README.md

 ## Example

-For most cases there might be a very simple solution in creating consistent variable names using the `paste()` function.
+For most cases there might be a very easy way to create consistent variable names simply by using the `paste()` function.
+This function comes with base R which means that no further packages are needed and it is very flexible\!

 ``` r
 # Create vector of a measure with 3 time points (t)